Majestic Minke Whales: Discovering these Gentle Giants on the Great Barrier Reef

 Reproduction

 Minke whales, like many marine mammals, have a fascinating reproductive process.
-To showcase this on your travel site, you can create a well-structured article with friendly and informative language.

 Diet

-Interesting facts
+Interesting Facts

-3. Baleen Plates: Minke Whales possess baleen plates in their mouths, which they use to filter small prey like krill and small fish from the water.
+3. Baleen Plates: Minke whales possess baleen plates in their mouths, which they use to filter small prey like krill and small fish from the water.

-4. Solitary or Small Groups: they are often seen alone or in small groups.
+4. Solitary or small groups: they are often seen alone or in small groups.
 They are known for their agility and may be observed breaching or porpoising.

 7. Migration Patterns: Some undertake extensive migrations, making them a seasonal highlight in certain areas like the Great Barrier Reef in Australia.